avicsl/Reglam/README.md

 ## Project Overview
 Rather than focusing solely on beauty consumption, REGLAM highlights sustainability—the recycling process that helps reduce beauty industry waste.
-Utilizing a comprehensive database system as its core, the main objective of this project is to design and implement a well-structured mobile application capable of managing:
+Utilizing a comprehensive database system as its core, the main objective of this project is to design and implement a well-structured application capable of managing:
 - **Recycling Centers**: Locate nearby facilities that accept beauty product containers.
 - **User Progress Tracking**: Monitor environmental impact through gamification and achievements.
 - **Educational Content**: Provide tips and tutorials for sustainable beauty practices.